AllNighters02/ArtistBlock/README.md

 ## Overview
 ### Description
-Pictogram is a drawing and photo sharing app that is similar to Instagram but using Parse as its backend.
+ArtistBlock is a drawing and photo sharing app that is similar to Instagram but using Parse as its backend.

 ### App Evaluation
 - **Category:** Social Networking and Drawing